The Orbital Angular Momentum of Azimuthal Spin-Waves

-In this Letter, we report on a spectroscopic measurement of SW eigenstates with nonvanishing OAM in a normally magnetized disk, an unambiguous signature of rotating wavefronts.
-This leverages on the broken time-reversal symmetry of magnetic excitations for which there is no reason for the modes with counter-rotating wavefronts to be degenerate.
-The assignment of OAM to spectral peaks, however, requires its unambiguous definition for linear SW dynamics.
-While a handful of theoretical works discuss AM of magnetization dynamics, none serves our purposes as they either specify certain geometries~\cite{sharma:2017,osada:2018,rychly2018,jia:2019,jiang:2020,lee:2022} or do not discuss azimuthal SW eigenstates~\cite{tsukernik:1966,goldstein:1984,yan:2013,tchernyshyov:2015,streib:2021}.
-We shall also mention recent theories of OAM~\cite{neumann:2020,fishman:2022} and spin-orbit interaction (SOI)~\cite{liu:2020} across the magnon Brillouin zone, which are distinct topics from long wavelength SWs in mesoscopic ferromagnets.
+In this Letter, we report on a spectroscopic measurement of SW eigenstates with nonvanishing OAM in a normally magnetized disk, paving the way for powerful detection schemes of general wave OAM through the aforementioned transduction of SWs to electromagnetic and elastic waves.
+This leverages on the lifted degeneracy between the SW modes with counter-rotating wavefronts, which originates from a type of spin-orbit interaction (SOI) that communicates the broken time-reversal symmetry associated with the equilibrium magnetization to SW textures.
+While a handful of theoretical works discuss AM of magnetization dynamics, none of them addresses the crucial role of SOI.
+They also have limited scopes, either specifying certain textures~\cite{Ivanov1998,Buess2005,Guslienko2008,Verba2021} and geometries~\cite{sharma:2017,osada:2018,rychly2018,jia:2019,jiang:2020,lee:2022} or not discussing azimuthal SW eigenstates~\cite{tsukernik:1966,goldstein:1984,yan:2013,tchernyshyov:2015,streib:2021}.
+We shall also mention recent theories of OAM~\cite{neumann:2020,fishman:2022} and SOI~\cite{liu:2020} across the magnon Brillouin zone, which are distinct topics from long wavelength SWs in mesoscopic ferromagnets.
 As a prerequisite to the spectroscopic detection of AM eigenstates, therefore, we developed a general formulation of magnon AM that clarifies its relation to azimuthal SW eigenstates in any axisymmetric geometry, whose details are exposed in a separate article~\cite{Valet2025a}.
-Here, we merely assemble the essential results and use them to interpret the experimental spectrum, although the theory is applicable to a much wider class of problems.
-Agreement with the experiment is quantitative, and establishes a spectroscopic measurement of OAM.
+We identify the dynamical dipole-dipole interaction (DDI) to be the generic SOI for SWs, and assign correct AM indices to various spectral lines, which was not done properly in the previous studies~\cite{Guslienko2008,osada:2018,Osada2018PRL}.
+Agreement with the experiment in a fully saturated sate is quantitative, and establishes a spectroscopic measurement of the SW SOI and assignment of OAM quantum number.
 Our findings lay a foundation for reading OAM states not only for SWs but also for phonons or photons that can hybridize with SWs, and thereby open a new research direction in the study of general wave AM.